portablejim/VeinMinerModSupport/README.md

 Installation
 ------------
-Install into the mod folder in both 1.5 and 1.6.
+Install into the mod folder in 1.6.

 Downloads
 ----------